Kibson350/final-project/README.md

 ## Collaborator (if you are working with another teammate)
-In this final project, Kiran and Dashel worked together to create this game
+Kiran and Dashel worked together to create this game.